Crown Vetch For Food Plots

 Because of its slow establishment,

-it is usually seeded in combination with ryegrass or red fescue.
-These will provide faster cover
+it is usually seeded in combination with buckwheat, ryegrass or creeping red fescue.
+These companion crops will provide faster cover

 fills in.
-Full establishment generally takes about 2 years.
+Full establishment of crown vetch generally takes about 2 years.

 Planting rate: